The Darryl J. King Student Life Centre

 Located on the main floor in the Learning Commons/Learning Lounge.

 This space is named in honour of a donation made possible by a contribution from ARAMARK Canada, long-time partner and supporter of King’s.
 The beautiful King’s wooden crest located on the wall was created by Canadian artist Jonathan Pageau.

 Andy & Helen Spriet Learning Commons

-This space is named in recognition of a donation from Andy and Helen Spriet.
-Andy Spriet is past chair of the King’s University College Board of Directors and currently he and his wife Helen are co-chairs of the Student Life Campaign.
+Donor Andy Spriet is a former chair of the King’s University College Board of Directors and he and his wife Helen were the co-chairs of the Student Life Campaign.

 Supported by Paul Dub ‘94 – The King’s Connection